Overview

 Agent Skill

 mailX also publishes an Agent Skill — a markdown file (SKILL.md) that teaches AI agents how and when to use the MCP tools effectively.
-The Agent Skills format is an open standard adopted by Claude, ChatGPT/Codex, Gemini CLI, GitHub Copilot, and 30+ agent products.
+The Agent Skills format is an open standard adopted by Claude, Codex, Gemini CLI, GitHub Copilot, Cursor, VS Code, and 30+ other agent products.

 The skill covers: diagnostic workflows, error interpretation, fix recommendations, and best-practice audit sequences.